SharonLutz/corCD/README.md

 ```

 ## Output
-For this scenario, we have 5 matrices output.
-Four of the matrices return the number of simulations returning case 1 for each approaches, case 2 for each approach, case 3 for each approach, and the same case for adjusted and unadjusted models.
-One matrix returns the sum of the absolute difference of adjusted and unadjusted K or estimates.
+For this scenario, we have 3 matrices output.
+1 matrix returns the number of simulations returning case 1 for each approach, case 2 for each approach, case 3 for each approach, for the adjusted and unadjusted models.
+One matrix returns the difference in correlation of cor(X, GX[,1) when model effect sizes adjusted for covariates vs. did not adjust for covariates.
+One matrix returns the difference in correlation of cor(Y, GX[,1) when model effect sizes adjusted for covariates vs. did not adjust for covariates

 ```
 example1$matR # matrix of cases returned for methods run